Sylvn001/DesignPatternsGOF/src/Observer/readme.md

 O observado, contem uma lista de observadores (Channel -> Subscribers) e o seu devido metodo notifSubscribers() na qual uma estrutura de repetição realiza o controle de cada subscription e os notificar que um novo video foi lançado a partir da realização de uma instrução de upload.

 <strong>EN</strong>
+The observer design pattern is a behavioral pattern which allows us to define a one-to-many relationship between an observer(Observer, Subscriber) and an observed(Subject, Publisher), so we can notify multiple objects that are observing, expecting an action accordingly. with a certain event of the observed object.
+In the following example we created two interfaces, the Subscriber and the Subject (Observer, Observable), the observer will observe the observed.
+This is We want our observer to expect an action from the observed, so that we can then know about its change of state.

 ### Caso de uso (USE CASE)
 ![image](https://user-images.githubusercontent.com/50564121/159396382-8f95d717-c362-4608-bf3a-bf4ebfee34ad.png)